 August 1948: Britain withdraws from India.

-June 1948: Malaya: MCP orders mobilization and ex-MPAJA men recalled to reform eight regiments of guerilla army and government declares state of emergency.
+June 1948: Malaya: MCP orders mobilization and ex-MPAJA men recalled to reform eight regiments of guerrilla army and government declares state of emergency.

 April 1948: Russia imposes the Berlin Blockade.
 US responds with an airlift.